Accounts and Allocations

 Principal Investigator (PI) eligibility

 PhD-level researchers, which include faculty, research staff, and postdocs (but not PhD students), are eligible for PI status, which is required for project creation and allocation requests.
-If you're eligible for PI status, the Research Computing User Portal will recognize this when you log in and you will automatically be granted PI permissions (account creation, resource requests, adding users to a project, etc.).
+If you're eligible for PI status, the CARC User Portal will recognize this when you log in and you will automatically be granted PI permissions (account creation, resource requests, adding users to a project, etc.).

-Computing resource allocations
+Discovery computing resource allocations

 Graduate student project (GSP) allocations

 The graduate student project (GSP) allocation supports up to 6,000,000 SUs and is designed for students who conduct research work that is separate from a PI's main research project.
 A PI can create a project for students and request a new GSP allocation for it in the CARC User Portal.
 A student seeking a GSP allocation still requires their PI/advisor to create the project and request the allocation for them, as only a PI can do this.